How to work with the App Store Manager

 Important: With performing an upload you overwrite the selected languages in the respective store.
 A restore is not possible.
 Therefore, create a backup beforehand.

-Select the right release track (Android only) like production, internal, alpha or beta.
-If an app is not yet in production, the store can still be prepared in this way.
+Select the right release track (Android only) like production, internal, alpha, or beta.
+If an app is not yet in production, prepare the store in advance by selecting a test track.

 Start the upload